Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: Sector structure via hidden units' receptive fields

 Of course two different hidden units can give rise to the same edge.
 This information gets stored in the edge weight.
 More specifically, the number of hidden units that give rise to the same edge are counted in the edge weight, i.e. if $e=(l,k) \in E$, then

-This implies that visible units that belong to the receptive fields of many hidden units are connected by stronger edges.
+This implies that visible units that belong to the receptive fields of many hidden units are connected by edges with higher weight.

 As the threshold value $\varepsilon$ is varied, the graph $G$ will in general display different topologies.
 Figure \ref{fig:sector_structure_graphs} shows three possible choices of $\varepsilon$ and the corresponding graphs.
-The nodes have been colored according to their sector under the true data model, which is an information that is not explicitly available to the RBM, of course.
+The nodes have been colored according to their sector under the true data model, which is an information that is not explicitly available to the RBM, nor to our graph generating algorithm.
+The graphs have a spring layout, which means that nodes connected by edges with higher weights are pulled together and appear closer in the graph.

 For low values of $\varepsilon$, as in figure (A), we fail to capture the full receptive field of most hidden units, so that the resulting graph is highly disconnected and the many connected components do not form sectors.